Introduction

 Just below the header, I decided to add a clear and direct strap line that encompassed exactly what STRIVE is and the core aim of the agency.
 I think that research has shown that users tend to skim over text when they are navigating an interface, so making the text accessible would increase the chances of memorability.

 Additionally, I decided to update the images in the ‘Blog” section to be more semantic, as this would promote a sense of familiarity.
 I thought that as the section is at the bottom of the interface, it was important to use familiarity to increase the chance of a user remembering what STRIVE is doing for the community and is much more than just an agency.
+The aim is once the agency is up and running, the stock photos would evolve into actual photos of the agency.

 Final Outcome